-Myth: According to the Division of Fish and Wildlife’s website, their mission is to “…protect and manage the State’s fish and wildlife to maximize their long-term biological, recreational and economic values for all New Jerseyans.”
-Their goals include fostering a positive human/wildlife co-existence, maintaining fish and wildlife at stable, healthy levels and to protect and enhance the many habitats on which they depend.
+Myth: According to the Division of Fish and Wildlife’s website, its mission is to “…protect and manage the State’s fish and wildlife to maximize their long-term biological, recreational and economic values for all New Jerseyans.”
+Its goals include fostering a positive human/wildlife co-existence, maintaining fish and wildlife at stable, healthy levels and protecting and enhancing the many habitats fish and wildlife depend on.

-Fact: This state agency operates for the sole benefit of their constituents (hunters, fishers, and trappers), who represent less than 1% of the state’s population.
-DFW conserves animals for hunters and trappers to kill, they manage habitats by burning and cutting to increase hunt-able animals, and they malign and promote negative attitudes about animals to garner support for lethal management objectives.
+Fact: This state agency operates for the sole benefit of its constituents (hunters, fishers, and trappers), who represent less than 1% of the state’s population.
+DFW conserves animals for hunters and trappers to kill, it manages habitats by burning and cutting to increase hunt-able animals, and it maligns animals and promote negative attitudes toward animals to garner support for lethal management objectives.

 To pay the salaries of its current employees, DFW is funded in part from the sale of hunting and fishing licenses, related stamps and permits, and federal matching funds.
 Do you know of any other state agency in New Jersey that was created for less than 1% of our citizens?

 This arrangement has caused a conflict of interest because the state agency that could be protecting wildlife instead relies on revenue generated from their slaughter to insure its very existence.
-Mandated to provide “recreational” services to less than 1% of New Jersey’s population, the DFW acts more like a private hunting club than a state agency.
+Mandated to provide “recreational” services to fewer than 1/2 of 1% of New Jersey’s population, the DFW acts more like a private hunting club than a state agency.

-Join us for 1) better representation for all New Jersey citizens who have a vested interest in wildlife issues, 2) modernization of the NJ Fish and Game Council, 3) the formation of a Wildlife Council and 4) promoting legislation that preserves wildlife and their habitat, and nurtures a peaceful and non-violent approach to wildlife management objectives.
+Join us for 1) better representation for all New Jersey citizens who have a vested interest in wildlife issues, 2) modernization of the NJ Fish and Game Council, 3) formation of a Wildlife Council and 4) promoting legislation that preserves wildlife and their habitat, and nurtures a peaceful and non-violent approach to wildlife management.

 Support Wildlife Advocacy by purchasing your very own NJ Non-Hunting License and become a part of the green revolution of our parks and forests.
 Click here to learn more about our New Jersey Non-Hunting License.